 Merbla wrote a short post today about a site he came across, CodeRun.
 The site is an online code repository, with the added advantage of an online IDE include on the site which allows you to see the code and run/debug it as it is.
-After signing up with a free account you can create your own projects (AJAX, ASP.NET, PHP and WPF — AJAX and ASP.NET also have support for facebook applications) which you can develop, store and run all from their website.
+After signing up for a free account you can create your own projects (AJAX, ASP.NET, PHP and WPF — AJAX and ASP.NET also have support for Facebook applications) which you can develop, store and run all from their website.

-The biggest problem however is the speed.
+The biggest problem, however, is the speed.
 Perhaps it is just my machine or my internet connection, but the online IDE is very slow to use and navigate.
-Menus and and prompts tend to hang the browser for a couple of seconds before they load and the intellisense (ctrl+space) does not allows function correctly.
+Menus and prompts tend to hang the browser for a couple of seconds before they load and the IntelliSense (ctrl+space) does not allow function correctly.
 Code highlighting, although not important or required, is lacking from the Visual Studio equivalent and take a significant amount of time to process and display.

-Copying and pasting from Visual Studio into the online IDE also seems to be out of question, as it seems to past the text multiple times; Copy and paste from within the online IDE works fine.
+Copying and pasting from Visual Studio into the online IDE also seems to be out of the question, as it seems to paste the text multiple times; Copy and paste from within the online IDE works fine.

-All that being said the online IDE is quite feature rich and imitates Visual Studio very well.
-You are able to apply breakpoints and step through code, attach to processes (only online applications — not system processes), watch variables, etc. There is also an option to open a project from a zip file — which works great, providing you zip the project from the root of the project folder (it must not be under a sub folder).
+All that being said the online IDE quite features rich and imitates Visual Studio very well.
+You are able to apply breakpoints and step through code, attach to processes (only online applications — not system processes), watch variables, etc. There is also an option to open a project from a zip file — which works great, providing you zip the project from the root of the project folder (it must not be in a sub folder).

 See running example: Hello World!